-‘Westworld’ Season 2, Episode 8 Preview: ‘Kiksuya’
+‘Westworld’ Season 2 Episode 8 Preview: ‘Kiksuya’

 And, perhaps this will be revealed in Episode 8 of Westworld Season 2, thanks to a trailer that is heavy with information about the Ghost Nation.

 In the clip, viewers are introduced to Akecheta (Zahn McClarnon) and Kohana (Julia Jones).
 Akecheta viewers already know as one of the painted Ghost Nation hosts seen regularly in Westworld.
-Also, as The Hollywood Reporter points out, the Ghost Nation leader is actually one of the hosts selling the concept of Westworld to Logan (Ben Barnes) in a previous episode of Season 2.
+Also, as the Hollywood Reporter points out, the Ghost Nation leader is actually one of the hosts selling the concept of Westworld to Logan (Ben Barnes) in a previous episode of Season 2.

 The Episode 8 trailer starts with the characters unpainted, so it could be suggested that viewers will get a look at the backstory of this group and why they ended up painting their faces.
 There is also the suggestion that Akecheta has played The Maze game and is a sentient host.